PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 * could Move or Capture to Spaces labeled "s" without Leaping
 * could Leap or Capture by Leaping to Spaces labeled "j"
 ### Deputy
 The Deputy Moves or Captures 1 Space along Bishop Lines or Moves or Captures to Knight Spaces by going 1 Space along a Bishop Line and then 1 Space along a Rook Line like a limited Frost Beasts Spider.
+When the Player Controlling it does not have a Support Level strictly higher than their Opponent&#x2014;or, in Party Mode, the one of their Opponents with the highest Support Level&#x2014;it loses the ability to Move or Capture to Knight Spaces indicated in the previous sentence, generally reducing it to only Moving or Capturing 1 Space along Bishop Lines.
 ||||||
 |-|-|-|-|-|
 ||y||y||